 He holds a Masters degree in Economics and Policy of Energy and the Environment from University College London, as well as a Bachelors in Economics.

-Ross is Director, External Affairs at ENA.
-He joined the organisation in January 2020.
-He leads ENA's External Affairs team to deliver high-quality public affairs, digital, stakeholder and media engagement on behalf of our members.
-In December 2022 to February 2023, he held the Interim Chief Executive role at ENA prior to the arrival of Lawrence Slade.
+Ross is Director of External Affairs.
+He joined ENA in January 2020 and leads the External Affairs team to deliver high-quality public affairs, digital and media engagement.
+In December 2022 to February 2023, he was Interim Chief Executive.

-Ross has 17 years of experience advising senior leaders, including Cabinet ministers at the heart of government.
 He began his career in the energy industry in 2006, where he spent seven years in the Corporate Affairs function at SSE before holding similar positions at The Weir Group and Network Rail.
-He moved into the UK Government in 2017 as a civil servant at the Ministry of Housing, Communities and Local Government, and then Special Adviser to the Secretary of State for Northern Ireland.
+He joined the UK Government in 2017 and in 2019 became Special Adviser to the Secretary of State for Northern Ireland.

-He holds a degree in Business and Management Studies, a Postgraduate Certificate in Management Studies with Distinction, and a Diploma in Professional Public Relations.
+He started his career at the end of high school, without a university education.
+He went on to study while in full-time employment and now holds a degree in Business and Management Studies, a Postgraduate Certificate in Management Studies with Distinction, and a Diploma in Professional Public Relations.

 Paul is Director, Markets & Regulation at ENA, with responsibility for influencing the regulatory environment in the delivery of efficient, sustainable and secure networks through the RIIO price control process, and wider work on policy and regulation.

-Paul joined the organisation in June 2019, on secondment from SP Energy Networks, to lead the ENA's secretariat team, providing expert facilitation and support to Ofgem's Network Access and Targeted Charging significant code reviews.
+Paul joined ENA in June 2019, initially on secondment from SP Energy Networks, to lead ENA's secretariat team, providing expert facilitation and support to Ofgem's Network Access and Targeted Charging significant code reviews.

-Paul has 25 years of experience in the industry on commercial and regulatory matters across transmission and distribution, most recently leading on the development of SP Energy Networks' whole system strategy for its RIIO-ED2 business plan.
+Paul has nearly three decades of experience in the industry on commercial and regulatory matters across transmission and distribution, most recently leading on the development of SP Energy Networks' whole system strategy for its RIIO-ED2 business plan.